 How to Get a GSA Contract

-In order to be awarded a GSA Schedule contract, there are intense requirements and extensive preparation.
+To be awarded a GSA Schedule contract, there are intense requirements and extensive preparation.
 The process can take up to a year to gather the data, ensure registration, and submit an offer.
 To set yourself up for success, there are a few key pieces of information you can begin to gather now.

-Prior to preparing a proposal:
+Prior to Preparing a Proposal:

-Establish a digital certificate.
+Establish a Digital Certificate

 The GSA Schedule proposal process is electronic, so you must possess and maintain digital signing certificates.
 You can get and maintain active digital certifications via two websites that meet GSA standards:

 - Operational Research Consultants (ORC)

 Gather Key Past Performance Data